 PAOK will need to be on their best form in Salonika as they welcome Schalke, the Bundesliga team having fond memories of their last visit.

-PAOK will look to get their own back in the UEFA Europa League round of 32 as they welcome Schalke, the German side having come out on top in their only previous continental meetings.
+PAOK will look to get their own back in the UEFA Europa League round of 32 as they welcome Schalke, the German side having come out on top in their only previous continental tie.

 • Huub Stevens' Schalke eliminated Jens Keller's PAOK in the 2013/14 UEFA Champions League play-offs, winning 3-2 in Greece after a 1-1 first-leg draw, despite being reduced to ten men through Jermaine Jones's 64th-minute red card.